 Alexander Johnston Cassatt

 Cassatt joined the PRR in 1861 as an engineer and rapidly rose through the ranks.
 He was a vice president in 1877 when the Pittsburgh Railway Riots broke out, and by 1880 he had become Pennsy First Vice-President.
-Cassatt was initially passed over for the presidency, and disappointed, he resigned from the company in 1882.During his absence from the PRR, he devoted his time to raising horses.
-However, he still was able
+Cassatt was initially passed over for the presidency, and disappointed, he resigned from the company in 1882.

+Despite no longer being an executive with PRR, Cassatt was elected to the PRR's board of directors.
+In 1899, he was recalled to serve as president.
 During his term, Cassatt more than doubled the PRR's total assets, from $276 million to $594 million, an increase of 115 percent.
 He increased track and equipment investment by 146 percent.
 He double-tracked the PRR’s route from New York through Philadelphia to Pittsburgh, and he four-tracked the route to Washington, DC -- Pennsy's "Broad Way."
 Many other Pennsy lines were double-tracked during Cassatt’s tenure, and almost every part of the system was improved.
-New freight cutoffs were built to avoid stations, grade crossings were eliminated, flyovers were built to streamline common paths through junctions, terminals were
+New freight cutoffs were built to avoid stations, grade crossings were eliminated, and flyovers were built to streamline common paths through junctions.